 Our walkthrough video shows the site at the end of the excavation.

 Our attempts to have a formal unveiling of the new interpretation board and the remains deliberately left extant were unfortunately foiled, first by severe storms this spring, then by the coronavirus pandemic!
-We would like to put on an event to show off the finds but perhaps that will have to wait for the 2021 Festival of Archaeology!
+The board is now in place but we never managed to have an event.
+Perhaps during a future Festival of Archaeology we can put something on.

-And as an extra bonus here is our colleague, John Wareham, instrumental in setting up the Ferndown excavations, with his video of the Auxiliary Units display built for a show season that won't be happening.
+And as an extra bonus here is our colleague, John Wareham, instrumental in setting up the Ferndown excavations, with his video of the Auxiliary Units display built for the 2019 show season that didn't happen.
 John is definitely our experimental archaeologist, learning how to remake items not built since the war.

 Finally we bring you a short report from the Coleshill Estate.
 The team there have continued their investigation of the training structures at the site and have identified a new Operational Base there.
 This appears to be of a much earlier type than the previously known elephant shelter, being a box-like structure of corrugated iron on wooden beams.
 This may suggest that the design of OBs developed officially during the war, perhaps as more experienced Royal Engineer Officers became involved.

 We hope you have enjoyed our brief tour through the archaeology of Auxiliary Units.
-CART continue to research the Auxiliary Units and new information has been forthcoming even during this week.
+CART continue to research the Auxiliary Units and new information continues to be forthcoming even though it is more than 75 years since they were disbanded.
 New material is now being regularly add to our website, so do keep coming back to see.
 We would be keen to hear from anyone investigating Auxiliary Units sites of all types, anywhere in the country, to share what we have found and to help learn from our mistakes.
 We are grateful to those archaeologists, both professional and amateur, who kindly shared their research with us to share with you.
 Please contact us if you have any information about Auxiliary Units that you don't see on this website already.
 We think we have included everyone who was involved, but we know there must be missing names.